Srujan-rai/Deepfake_voice_detection/README.md

 ## Deployment
 You can deploy your deepfake voice detection model for real-time or batch processing applications.
 This can be done using cloud services, edge devices, or server applications.

-## References
-List any relevant papers, articles, or resources that you used during the project.
-Cite and give credit to any libraries or tools you used in your work.

-**Note:** Ensure that you handle deepfake technology responsibly and ethically, adhering to legal and ethical guidelines.

-Feel free to customize this README to suit your specific project needs.
-Provide clear and concise instructions to help users understand, use, and contribute to your deepfake voice detection project in Google Colab.